LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part4-cnn.md

 As expected, 7, 1 and 2 are often confused.
 So was 6s with 5s and - to a less a extent - 6s with 0s.
 This sort of confusion also appeared with the few Sudoku images I tried.
-Training the model on the Char74k removed this problem.
+Training the model on the Char74k data removed this problem.

-Going the other way, the a model trained on the Char74k dataset to a 99.1% test accuracy only achieved a 54.1% accuracy on the MNIST data.
+Going the other way, a model trained on the Char74k dataset to a 99.1% test accuracy only achieved a 54.1% accuracy on the MNIST data.
 I found this acceptable because the target is computer fonts not handwritten digits.
 Its overall performance with the Sudoku images was much better.

 Another strategy is to train on both: 10,000 Char74k figures and 10,000 MNIST figures.
-The model has a test accuracy of 98.1%.
-For the separate datasets (train+test) it is 99.4% on the Char74k data and 98.8% on the MNIST data.
+This model has a test accuracy of 98.1%.
+For the separate datasets (train &test) it is 99.4% on the Char74k data and 98.8% on the MNIST data.
 A flaw of this model is that 42 times it confused 2s for 7s.
 (Out of 4000 2s and 7s that is acceptable.)
-Otherwise the second largest value in the confusion matrix (off diagonal) was 12.
+Otherwise the second largest off-diagonal value in the confusion matrix was 12.
-Overall, this model seems to perform slighlty worse on the Sudoku images.
+Overall, this model seemed to perform slighlty worse on the Sudoku images.

 ## Models